-Having discussed the basic 'building block' of our (univariate and bivariate) generalised Hawkes models - the $\tilde{\lambda}j(t)$ in equation (19) above - and demonstrated how this allows us to model flexibly the dependence between trading days, we are now in a position to turn again to the main focus of the paper: namely, the specification of multivariate models for market event data.
+Having discussed the basic 'building block' of our (univariate and bivariate) generalised Hawkes models - the $\tilde{\lambda}j(t)$ in equation (17) above - we are now in a position to turn again to the main focus of the paper: namely, the specification of multivariate models for market event data.
 The bivariate g-HawkesE(k) model and likelihood are discussed below, drawing to a considerable extent on our earlier treatment of the univariate model.
 An application to the timing of trades and mid-quote changes for an NYSE stock is then presented and the empirical results are related to the existing theoretical and empirical market microstructure literature.
-The application is of economic interest because the bivariate model allows the study of the two way interation of the trade arrival process and volatility.